 Gender Plays a Role

-Financial experts assert that one of the reason women than men are more at risk for being a couple of paychecks away from homelessness is because of the gender pay gap.
+Financial experts assert that one of the reasons women than men are more at risk for being a couple of paychecks away from homelessness is because of the gender pay gap.
 Overall, in the United States, women on average are paid 80 percent of what men are paid for similar work.

 In addition, in frankly discussing the difference between women and men in this regard, recognition is necessary that aspects of a women’s lives can prove to more expensive than their male counterparts.
 (This situation has been called the “pink tax.”)